ivoleitao/stash/README.md

   final value = await cache.get('key1');
 ```

 The in-memory example is the simplest one.
-In this case there is no persistence so encoding/decoding of elements is not needed.
+Note that on that case there is no persistence so encoding/decoding of elements is not needed.
 Conversely when the storage mechanism uses persistence and we need to add custom objects they need to be json serializable and the appropriate configuration provided to allow the serialization/deserialization of those objects.
-All the other implementations of storage mechanisms need that additional configuration.
-The exception in the in-memory storage.
+This means that all the other implementations of storage mechanisms that `stash` currently supports need that additional configuration.

 Find bellow and example that uses [stash_disk](https://github.com/ivoleitao/stash_disk) as the storage implementation of the cache.
-In this case an object is stored and therefore to output the correct object the user needs to provide an additional parameter: `fromEncodable: (json) => Task.fromJson(json)`.
+In this case an object is stored, so in order to output the correct object the user needs to provide a way to encode the object, like so: `fromEncodable: (json) => Task.fromJson(json)`.
 The lambda should make a call to a user provided function that deserializes the object.
-The serialization happens by convention calling the `toJson` method on the object.
-Note that this example is sufficiently simple to warrant the usage of manual coded functions to serialize/deserialize the objects but should be paired with the [json_serializable](https://pub.dev/packages/json_serializable) package or similar for the automatic generation of the classes.
+Conversly, the serialization happens by convention i.e. by calling the `toJson` method on the object.
+Note that this example is sufficiently simple to warrant the usage of manual coded functions to serialize/deserialize the objects but could be paired with the [json_serializable](https://pub.dev/packages/json_serializable) package or similar for the automatic generation of the Json serialization / deserialization code.

 ```dart
   import 'dart:io';